cschram/drawgaiden/README.md

 If you just want to see it in action, you can check out the instance running at http://drawgaiden.com.

+It's suggested to use [pm2](https://github.com/Unitech/pm2) to run the server as a daemon.

 # Features

 * Real-time web-socket collaboration
 * Pencil, Rectangle, Circle, and Eraser
 * Displays the location of users cursors while they are drawing
 * Clear and Save buttons
+* Fullscreen canvas

+# Dependencies

+Draw Gaiden requires [Node.js](http://nodejs.org) and [RethinkDB](http://www.rethinkdb.com), as well as the NPM module dependencies listed in `package.json`.

 # License